 - Have your students complete the 9 pond as a challenge question.

-- Enrichment: Challenge your students to create their own fish on the SMART Board or on a piece of paper.
+- Challenge your students to create their own fish on a piece of paper.
 Direct your students to draw their own fish and match those fish with a corresponding number, drawing a line between the fish and the number.
 Students can work together to make a paper slide video with their products.